j-michaels/ICS311-Extra-Credit-2/Readme.txt

 javac *.java

-and then run from the parent directory: java ics311/Tester filename
+and then run from the parent directory: java ics311/Tester dijkstra_input bellman_input

-where filename is the input file
+if bellman_input is not specified, only dijkstra's algorithm is run (on dikstra_input)